compiler-research/CppInterOp/Emscripten-build-instructions.md

 ## Xeus-cpp-lite Wasm Build Instructions

 A project which makes use of the wasm build of CppInterOp is xeus-cpp. xeus-cpp is a C++ Jupyter kernel.
 Assuming you are in
-the CppInterOp build folder, you can build the wasm version of xeus-cpp by executing (replace LLVM_VERSION with the version of llvm you are building against)
+the CppInterOp build folder, you can build the wasm version of xeus-cpp on Linux/MacOS by executing (replace LLVM_VERSION with the version of llvm you are building against)

 ```bash